-I’d seen so many pictures on Instagram of the Philippines with its clear blue water and bright white sand so naturally while i was in South East Asia i knew i needed to go!
+I’d seen so many pictures on Instagram of the Philippines with its clear blue water and bright white sand so naturally whilst I was in South East Asia I knew I needed to go!

-I only had 2 weeks to play with so i decided to go to the 2 places i had heard most about- El Nido and Boracay.
+I only had 2 weeks in the Philippines to play with so I decided to go to the 2 places I had heard most about- El Nido and Boracay.

-Right outside the airport are mini vans that will take you up to El Nido for 600 peso/ £8.80, i had read about these vans online and heard they were small and cramped and took up to about 6 hours and from my experience this was true.. it wasn’t the best journey I’ve ever done but eventually we arrived in El Nido at 11:00pm.
+Right outside the airport are mini vans that will take you from Puerto Princesa Airport to El Nido for 600 peso/ £8.80, I had read about these vans online and heard they were small and cramped and took up to about 6 hours and from my experience this was true.. it wasn’t the best journey I’ve ever done but eventually we arrived in El Nido at 11:00pm.

 El Nido town is made up of a few streets with some basic shops, eateries, travel agencies etc and no chain stores, banks or fancy supermarkets were to be seen.
 Although El Nido has become more popular with tourists and a lot busier the town has still keep a very laid back view and doesn’t seem to have modernised which was actually quite nice… on this note however there is only one ATM in the town so bring enough cash with you as i heard sometimes it doesn’t work!

 Related Post: For more idea’s of where to visit in the Philippines see – 5 Places in the Philippines You NEED to Visit & How to Get to Them All!